 The Universities Admission Index (UAI) is a rank which reports a student's achievement in relation to that of other students.
-The Universities' Technical Committee on Scaling calculates the UAI for use as one of several measures to select school leavers for university study.
+Universities use the UAI as one of several measures to select school leavers for university study.
 The Universities Admissions Centre (UAC) releases the UAI.